STIR-IT-UP - Vol. 13

 THE ANNUAL INTERNATIONAL GATHERING OF DECORATIVE PAINTERS

-it is an invitational and juried annual gathering of highly accomplished international decorative artists exhibiting and demonstrating age old techniques handed down over the centuries from master to student.
-It is like a POP-UP Museum of interior and exterior painting in styles such as: Sign writing, Gilding, Painted Illustration, Painted Ornament, Grisaille, Grotesque, Fresco, Wood-graining, Marbleizing, Trompe l’oeil, Glass work, Murals and Street Art.
+To define Salon further - it is an invitational and juried annual gathering of highly accomplished international decorative artists exhibiting and demonstrating age-old techniques handed down over the centuries from master to student.
+It is like a POP-UP Museum of interior and exterior painting in styles such as Signwriting, Gilding, Painted Illustration, Painted Ornament, Grisaille, Grotesque, Fresco, Wood-graining, Marbleizing, Trompe l’oeil, Glass work, Murals, and Street Art.
 It is a FOUR-DAY artistic HAPPENING where artists gather to learn, share, demonstrate, laugh, play, and work together.
-Enthusiasm is high, competition is low.
+Enthusiasm is high.
+Competition is low.

 Salon Saint Louis 2021 will be open to the public and held in the St. Louis Artists’ Guild at 12 N. Jackson, Clayton, MO, from April 29 – May 2.
 During the event, alongside all the artists demoing their skills, there will be a series of “Master Classes” that will include some of the top Salon talent talking about and demonstrating specific topics.
-There will also be a Community Mural that the Salon members will work on throughout the event that will be donated to a local recipient.
+There will also be a Community Mural that the Salon members will work on throughout the event to be donated to a local recipient.